OtacilioN/awesome-hacktoberfest/CONTRIBUTING.md

 ## Submitting a pull request

-1. [Fork](https://github.com/OtacilioN/awesome-hacktoberfest-2018/fork) and clone the repository.
+1. [Fork](https://github.com/OtacilioN/awesome-hacktoberfest-2018/fork) and clone this repository.
 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Add your item at the end of the appropriate section or create a new section, if you are not sure about the appropriate section you can open an issue to discuss with the community.
 1. Push to your fork and [submit a pull request](https://github.com/OtacilioN/awesome-hacktoberfest-2018/compare).